 |Volume:||44,100 ft3||(1,249 m3)||Creek:||South Alder Creek||GPS Longitude:||-118.61842|

 |Age:||2,020 y||Park:||Giant Sequoia NM||Discovered By:||L. Day|

 National Geographic photographer James Balog published a composite photograph of Stagg.
-The Animal Planet program Redwood Kings features aerial footage of Stagg.
-The New York Times Science program Climbing and Cloning Sequoias features a climb of Stagg.
+Save the Redwoods League and videographer Sue Cag published aerial flyovers of Stagg, the Animal Planet program Redwood Kings features aerial footage of Stagg, and The New York Times Science program Climbing Sequoias for Climate Change features a climb of Stagg.

 Drive: Stagg is 237 mi (381 km) southeast of San Francisco near the city of Porterville.

 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North.
 From California State Route 99 North just north of Bakersfield, transfer to California State Route 65 North toward Porterville.
 Near Porterville, transfer to California State Route 190 East.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Tipton, transfer to California State Route 190 East toward Porterville.